-SaaS companies use a different and more specialized funnel called the AAARRR funnel that focuses on the entire lifecycle of the lead and on what happens after they have made the initial purchase.
-On the other hand, the traditional marketing funnel is highly acquisition-focused.
+SaaS companies use a specialized funnel known as the AAARRR funnel (Acquisition, Activation, Retention, Referral, Revenue) that focuses on the entire lifecycle of a lead, beyond just the initial purchase.

 Image source: Intelus